bobericksonjr89/library/README.md

 ## Object Constructor

-Book items are objects created using a constructor.
+Book items are objects created using a class.
 Date added is dynanically generated with the Date constructor.

 ## Credit